 - Mozilla Firefox v21 or later

 How to Install NAKIVO Backup and Replication Solution

 NAKIVO can be installed on Windows, Linux, and NAS.
 To install NAKIVO Backup & Replication on the Windows platform, run the NAKIVO Backup & Replication installer and click Install.
 This is explained in the video tutorial here.

-NAKIVO has three main components, and those are Director, Transporter, and Backup Repository.
-When you select FULL Installation then, all three components will get automatically installed.
+NAKIVO has three main components: Director, Transporter, and Backup Repository.
+When you select FULL Installation, all three parts will automatically get installed.
 Following are the configuration that I chose for installation.